Parent's Guide: Helping Your Student Apply to Medical School

 Can I make calls or inquiries on behalf of my child about their AMCAS® application status?
 What if they’re studying abroad?

-According to Robert A. Witzburg, associate dean and director of admissions at Boston University School of Medicine, “Individual schools have specific policies about alternate contacts and may be reluctant to provide information to a parent without prior release from the applicant.”
+According to Robert Witzburg, emeritus associate dean and director of admissions at Boston University School of Medicine, “Individual schools have specific policies about alternate contacts and may be reluctant to provide information to a parent without prior release from the applicant.”